Vinaya Course 2018

 Venerable Master Bhiksuni Wu Yin received novice vows in 1957 and full ordination in 1959.
 Valuing the importance of monastic education, she founded the Luminary Buddhist Institute in 1980, where, over the last three decades, she has trained many outstanding spiritual bhiksunis.
 In 1984, she organized educational programs for the laity that have spread the Dharma widely in Taiwan.

 Ven.
 Wu Yin is keen on both the study and practical implementation of the bhikshuni precepts.
 She has been repeatedly invited to speak on Vinaya in ordination platforms in Malaysia, Burma, India, and Germany.
+See the video on her life, in Chinese with English sub-titles.

 Currently she holds the positions of President of Gaya Foundation, Abbess of the Luminary International Society, President of the Luminary Buddhist Institute, and Religious Affairs Consultant for Ministry of Interior Republic of China (Taiwan).